Why Sync Google Drive and Dropbox?

-The traditional way to sync between Google Drive and Dropbox is to use "Download" and "Upload".
+The traditional way to sync between Google Drive and Dropbox is to use the "Download" and "Upload" method.
 In other words, you need to download files you need from Google Drive to your local drive first, then upload them manually to the destination Dropbox account.
 Following below steps to complete the operation.

 Step 1.
 Sign in your Google Drive account.